 Sitting beautifully on eastern banks of the Danube River, Vienna has a treasure of culture and architecture marvels.
 The capital city of Austria houses the legacy of eminent architects, artists, poets, and musicians like Mozart that make this piece of land even more exquisite.
 Backpacking across Vienna would be like traveling to history in Medieval and Baroque periods.
 However, architecture styles do not limit here.
-Along with Romanesque, classist buildings to modern structures, one can also witness the traces of Art Nouveau assuredly.
+Along with Romanesque, classist buildings to modern structures, one can also witness the traces of Art Nouveau at the places to visit in Vienna assuredly.

 Let’s get into this scenic central European city by looking at this list that will certainly awestruck you on your trip to Austria.